datacite/doi-resolution-stats/README.md

 Loading data (work in progress - should work)
 ============
-POST an empty request to /admin/reload.
+POST an empty request to /api/admin/reload.
 This will start the reload job and return HTTP 202 Accepted, if the job is already running the server will return HTTP status 102.
 Once finished, GET /admin/reload will return a summary of the most recent reload job.

+Real world deployment will probably want to secure /api/admin/* in some way.

 Issues
 ======